garykac/woven/docs/spell-list.md

 ```
 Element: Fire

-Category: Attack Mage, Move Mage, Add Action
+Category: Attack Mage, Move Mage

 When cast: Attack 1 at an adjacent location and then move into that location.
-Take another action.

 ### Split
 ```